 Ever since the COVID-19 pandemic shut down the globe, business leaders have been speculating as to whether the sudden switch to remote work would have long lasting ramifications after the pandemic.
-Well, “after the pandemic”, has finally arrived.
+Well, it’s the future – “after the pandemic” has finally arrived.

 As economies have opened back up, many businesses have committed to bringing their workforces back to the office, but finally returning to the way things used to be has not been so easy or so desired.

 Trends have already started to form around how companies are reopening.
 Executives were clamoring to get their team back into the office a year ago, but this direct approach has not been so clear cut.
 Businesses – large and small – have realized that having a remote, or a hybrid workforce can be a more efficient way to operate.
 It also may be preferred by Employees.

 Through surveying companies and tracking their actions, we’ve seen a number of fascinating trends emerge regarding remote work that we wouldn’t have foreseen a year ago.
 Here are five of the most surprising ones: